 - A. All of the following clinical indicators must be present: - 1.
 Severe respiratory distress - 2.
-Hypotension - 3.
-Unilateral absent or decreased breath sounds
+Hypotension and signs of shock - 3.
+Unilateral absent or decreased breath sounds - B. Consider bilateral needle chest decompression in traumatic pulseless arrest if patient is being resuscitated and any trauma to trunk